duneanalytics/docs/docs/query/materialized-views.md

 ---

 !!! warning
-    THIS FEATURE IS CURRENTLY IN ALPHA.
+  This feature is in beta and currently only for paid users.
 There may still be breaking changes, we welcome your feedback anytime.
 Thank you for helping us test the feature!

 ## Overview